xdaichain/reddit-scaling-demo/README.md

 $ npm run generate-users
 ```

-It will create `users.csv` file in the root of the repo with `100,000` rows and the following columns (separated by a comma):
+It will create `users.csv` file in the `data` directory of the repo with `100,000` rows and the following columns (separated by a comma):

 ```
 account,privateKey,karma,signature